 - A culture of listening to you, learning from experience and developing the right service for our carers

-Most importantly, the opportunity to be valued and recognised for the contribution you make to supporting children and to foster for a small, local, friendly and professional agency dedicated to working alongside you.
+Most importantly, the opportunity to be valued and recognised for the contribution you make to supporting young people and to foster for a small, local, friendly and professional agency dedicated to working alongside you.